Tinkidinki/scaledWikiSearch/README.md

 # scaledWikiSearch

-A Search Engine for large data dumps from Wikipedia.
+A search engine for large data dumps from Wikipedia.
 Takes as input a large data dump from Wikipedia and indexes it.
 After indexing, quickly returns the top 10 titles of articles that best match various types of queries.

 ## Usage
 - Clone the repository

 ```git clone git@github.com:Tinkidinki/scaledWikiSearch.git```

 - There are two data dumps, `large.xml` and `small.xml` already available in the `data_dumps` folder.
 If you would prefer to run the search engine on some other Wikipedia data dump, add the `xml` file of the dump to this folder.